mui/material-ui/docs/src/pages/customization/components/components.md

 The style injected in the DOM by Material-UI relies on class names that [follow a simple pattern](/styles/advanced/#class-names):
 `[hash]-Mui[Component name]-[name of the slot]`.

-⚠️ These class names can't be used as CSS selectors because unstable.
+⚠️ These class names can't be used as CSS selectors because they are unstable.
 However, Material-UI applies global class names using a consistent convention: `Mui[Component name]-[name of the slot]`.

 Let's go back to the above demo.
 How can you override the slider's thumb?